 Our Mission, Vision, and Values

+Organized in 1802 as "a spiritual home for Baptists moving to the new federal city," The First Baptist Church of the City of Washington, D.C., has been welcoming believers from across the country and around the world ever since.
 While we maintain a steadfast commitment to the historic Baptist principles of individual freedom, congregational autonomy, and religious liberty, our tradition of hospitality has brought us members from a variety of Christian denominations, and resulted in an increasingly ecumenical perspective.
 In addition, the diversity of the city of Washington is reflected in our congregation: we come from different places, different cultures, and different traditions.
-What unites us is our shared commitment to Jesus Christ as Lord.
+The only thing that holds us all together- indeed, the only thing that can- is our shared commitment to Jesus Christ as Lord.
 It is in joyful obedience to Christ that we affirm:

 Our Mission is to love and worship God, to love and serve others, and to share the good news of Jesus Christ.